OmarAnwar19/COMP3005_Assignment3_Q1_OmarAnwar_101256159/database/SETUP_DB.md

 - In the "Privileges" tab, set "Can login?" to "Yes" and "Superuser?" to "Yes".
 - Click "Save" to create the user.

-Right-click on "Databases" and select "Create" > "Database".
-Enter Assignment3 as the database name and select postgres as the owner.
-Click "Save" to create the database.

 ### Creating the 'Assignment3' Database

 To create the `Assignment3` database through pgAdmin, follow these steps: